-- zn : Z coordinate, in m, of horizontal neutral axis of the hull transverse section. - d) Step 4: Calculate for each element the corresponding strain, $\epsilon i = \chi(zi zn)$ and the corresponding stress $\sigma i$ - e) Step 5: Determine the neutral axis zNA\cur at each incremental step by establishing force equilibrium over the whole transverse section as:
+- : Z coordinate, in m, of strength deck at side. - : Z coordinate, in m, of horizontal neutral axis of the hull transverse section. - d) Step 4: Calculate for each element the corresponding strain, $\epsilon i = \chi(zi zn)$ and the corresponding stress $\sigma i$ - e) Step 5: Determine the neutral axis zNA\cur at each incremental step by establishing force equilibrium over the whole transverse section as: